Imran tells LHC he arrived in a vehicle no one knows about

 Imran arrived at the LHC at around 1pm today.
 Dawn.com’s correspondent present in court said the ex-premier’s vehicle entered LHC via the Mosque Gate.

-The PTI chairman was accompanied by party leader Fawad Chaudhry and PTI lawyers.
+The PTI chairman was accompanied by aide Fawad Chaudhry and party lawyers.

 As the hearing commenced, LHC’s Justice Tariq Saleem Sheikh inquired about the guards present in court along with Imran to which Chaudhry replied that they were a part of Imran’s “personal security”.